Last Updated: December 12, 2019

 A visit to Taipei isn’t complete without a bowl of beef noodle soup.
 Braised beef stewed in a steamy, savoury broth and served with handmade noodles – we can’t think of a better meal!

 But with so many restaurants serving Taiwan’s “national dish”, how does one choose?
 We scoured the streets of Taipei, in search of the country’s best.
 Here is a list of seven restaurants serving beef noodle soup to try, ranging from award-winning favourites to food court stalls, to help you find that perfect bowl.
+You can also easily save and view this list of places on TripAdvisor here.

 Located in the bustling Ximen district, this hip joint with minimalist decor is a local favourite, so be prepared to wait in line, or get it to go from the counter just next to the front door.